-High-frequency, direct digital synthesis digital-to-analog converters (DACs) require a low distortion output amplifier to retain their SFDR performance into real-world loads.
-Figure 40 shows a single-ended output drive implementation.
-The diagram shows the signal output current(s) connected into the virtual ground summing junction(s) of the OPA2690, which is set up as a transimpedance stage or I-V converter.
-If the DAC requires that its outputs terminate to a compliance voltage other than ground for operation, the appropriate voltage level may be applied to the noninverting input of the OPA2690.
+High-frequency, direct digital synthesis (DDS) Digital-to-Analog Converters (DACs) require a low distortion output amplifier to retain their SFDR performance into real-world loads.
+See Figure 40 for a single-ended output drive implementation.
+In this circuit, only one side of the complementary output drive signal is used.
+The diagram shows the signal output current connected into the virtual ground summing junction of the OPA690, which is set up as a transimpedance stage or I-V converter.
+The unused current output of the DAC is connected to ground.
+If the DAC requires that its outputs terminate to a compliance voltage other than ground for operation, the appropriate voltage level may be applied to the noninverting input of the OPA690.
 The dc gain for this circuit is equal to R_F.
-At high frequencies, the DAC output capacitance (CD in Figure 40) will produce a zero in the noise gain for the OPA2690 that may cause peaking in the closed-loop frequency response.
-CF is added across R_F to compensate for this noise gain peaking.
-To achieve a flat transimpedance frequency response, the pole in each feedback network should be set to:
+At high frequencies, the DAC output capacitance will produce a zero in the noise gain for the OPA690 that may cause peaking in the closed-loop frequency response.
+C_F is added across R_F to compensate for this noise gain peaking.
+To achieve a flat transimpedance frequency response, the pole in the feedback network should be set to: